 Address: Römerberg 23, 60311 Frankfurt am Main, Germany

-The complete three-story complex takes up almost 10,000 square meters and comprises nine houses in total, surrounding six courtyards.
-With the current main entrance, the front of the building directly faces the Römerberg plaza.
+The complete three-story complex comprises nine houses in total, surrounding six courtyards.
+The Römer is the central house in a row of three attractive step-gabled buildings.
+Its current main entrance faces onto the Römerberg plaza.

 Address: Opernplatz 1, 60313 Frankfurt am Main, Germany